 The developer’s attorney said it would be mandatory to join the club when buying a new home.
 He said the money would be paid by the association.
 I asked what happens when they change the board and vote not to pay.
 Maybe I shouldn’t have said what I did as I was leaving, but told them all they would see what I thought of their decision at the next election.
-Of course that’s a long way off.
+Of course, that’s a long way off.

 Our Vice Mayor spoke about a covenant for the next 99 years in keeping 27 holes of golf.
-Just why would we ever believe him?
+Why would we ever believe him?
 When he was asked about the covenant which exists now, his answer was, “That hasn’t been settled yet.”
 But he did go on and on about the proposed new covenant.

 Traffic was also a concern, especially with what the city did to 82nd Street between University and 80th avenue.
 This little stretch of road is about four blocks long.
 So now, because they allowed Renaissance Charter School to open, it created additional traffic on that street.
 What did they do to alleviate it?
 They converted a four-lane street to a two-lane and added a bike lane in each direction.
 I haven’t seen a bike on it yet.
 Now they are by okaying a development with the entranceway off of 82nd Street, just Imagine what that’s going to do.

 Was the will of the people served last night, or the will of the developer?
 The design of the proposed new 27 holes was also talked about.
-The flaws in the design as well as the safety hazards, fell on deaf ears.
+The flaws in the design, as well as the safety hazards, fell on deaf ears.

-Now, we have to regroup, hire attorneys and take our case to the Broward County Commission.
+Now, we have to regroup, hire attorneys, and take our case to the Broward County Commission.
 We know that the Covenant that exists is real: stating that the land must be used for golf courses and golf club only.

 What we don’t know is why the Mayor and her Commission are not trying to enforce it.
-Nor do we know why our Vice Mayor took the stand that he did this morning.
+Nor do we understand why our Vice Mayor took the stand that he did this morning.
 When he questioned the developer’s attorney Scott Backman, based on the answers he received and didn’t receive, we thought he was clearly against building.

 We’re really looking forward to the next election, so we can show the current commission that by not supporting the majority, it could backfire on them.
-Then when the Vice Mayor looks for support from the Pines people he’ll get opposition.
+Then when the Vice Mayor looks for support from the Pines people, he’ll get opposition.